Apple did the Walmart brand a favor

 When Apple’s iPods, iPads and iPhones started showing up in Walmart a few years ago, the natural question was whether their availability at the place that promises low prices would hurt the Apple brand.
+But what about the Walmart brand?

 This is an even more relevant question with Walmart’s announcement that it has a no-contract, unlimited calling and texting plan in partnership with Straight Talk Wireless when customers purchase an iPhone.

 Beyond that is the specialty vs. mass-market question.
 For premium brands, the medium is as important as the message.
 Logically, if products are sold at a place like Walmart, they are associated with low price and, probably, lower quality.
-Apple did Walmart a favor.
+Apple did the Walmart brand a favor.

 But Apple has two other things going for it: